jasonLaster/emily/src/bios/liuba-grechen-shirley.md

   "facebook": "https://www.facebook.com/emilyslist",
   "twitter": "https://twitter.com/emilyslist",
   "youtube": "",
-  "keywords": []
+  "keywords": ["Advocate"]
 }

 import Video from "../Video"

 ## A proven fighter for working parents

 Liuba Grechen Shirley is a champion for women and families running for Congress to fight for hardworking Long Islanders.
-A proven advocate, she has dedicated her career to women’s economic empowerment.
+A proven advocate, she has dedicated her career to **women’s economic empowerment**.
 Liuba was raised by a single mother who worked as a public school teacher, and learned the value of hard work and the importance of community from her close- knit family in Amityville.

 - She earned her bachelor’s degree at New York University and an MBA from NYU’s Stern School of Business, specializing in social innovation, and is a successful nonprofit leader fighting for working families.